-If you stay on the east side of the North Shore, you’ll be right next to the Polynesian Cultural Center, which will make it easy to pack in a full day (and possibly take advantage of their option to return on a second day).
+If you stay on the east side of the North Shore, you’ll be right next to the Polynesian Cultural Center, which will make it easy to pack in a full day at one of the best cultural sites on the island (and possibly take advantage of their option to return on a second day).

 -If you’re a surfer (or an interested spectator), there’s no better place to be in the late fall and winter months!
-Some of the world’s top surfing events take place right here near Sunset Beach.
+Some of the world’s top surfing events take place right here near Sunset Beach, where you will find world renowned surf breaks.
 Check out this comprehensive guide.

--Snorkelers will love Shark’s Cove during the summer (though conditions aren’t reliably safe in the winter).
+-Snorkelers will love Shark’s Cove on Oahu’s North Shore during the summer (though conditions aren’t reliably safe in the winter).

 -Depending on where you stay on the North Shore, you may be far from some things you want to go do, and the road network on that part of the island isn’t as extensive as on the South Shore (largely due to the topography).
 As an example, if you’re staying at the stunning Turtle Bay Resort, it could easily take 1.5 hours to drive to Diamond Head if you get stuck in traffic.

 Read more: What to know before you rent a car in Hawaii

 -Even within the North Shore itself, traffic can be a beast.
 There’s lots of traffic on the one road from Haleiwa to Sunset Beach (Kam Highway, which circles the island), and it can take an hour to get to the Polynesian Cultural Center in Laie – but it’s worth it!
 North Shore traffic is often worse on weekends when locals from the “town” area head up to enjoy the waves.